 A diet of real, gently cooked food retains moisture and nutritional value and minimises the risk of pathogens associated with raw food.
 Keeping your pup hydrated reduces the stress on their digestive system.

 "Highly digestible foods are important for dogs with pancreatitis to reduce the workload on the pancreas and minimise flare-ups.
-Dogs with pancreatitis may benefit from a low-fat, moderate protein diet, including lean proteins such as chicken, turkey, and fish, and complex carbohydrates.”
+Dogs with pancreatitis may benefit from a low-fat, moderate protein diet, including lean proteins such as chicken and turkey, and complex carbohydrates.”

 — Dr Darcy Marshall, Lyka Veterinarian